ellennickles/code-your-way-s23/version-control-guides/tips-and-tricks.md

 3. In the sidebar menu, click **Pages**
 4. Build and deployment > Source: select **Deploy from a branch**
 5. Branch > select **main** and click **Save**
-6. NOTE: The build time can sometimes take a couple of hours!
+6. NOTE: The build time can sometimes take seconds or a couple of hours!
 7. When it's deployed, visit your live site at yourgithubusername.github.io/nameofrespository

 More information at the official [GitHub Pages Documentation](https://docs.github.com/en/pages).